-One of the best things you can do for yourself and your family after you are up off the mattress of loss is to create for yourself a board of directors.
+One of the best things you can do for yourself and your family after you are “up off the mattress” of loss is to create for yourself a board of directors.
 You and only you will be the Chief Executive Officer.
 Put differently, as one of my favorite authors, Adele Davis, said: “My house is a democracy and I run it!”
 She was all for benevolent dictatorships and I totally agree.
 Nobody knows how you should run your life better than you do.

 You need not tell your director members that they have an official position unless you want to, but just knowing you have a board of advisors you can trust is immensely comforting.
 It makes you feel a little less alone.
 Just like corporate boardrooms, your directors may change, and that’s OK.
-It may take a while before you find the right players, but each one of them will have something to teach you (and you them) if only that you need to find someone better suited for that slot.
+It may take a while before you find the right players, but each one of them will have something to teach you (and vice versa) if only that you need to find someone better suited for that slot.

 Without our closest intimate relationship, the world can seem a very lonely place.
 Your board of directors can’t make that go away entirely, but they sure can help!

-© 2019 Widowlution, All rights reserved.
+© 2020 Widowlution, All rights reserved.

 © 2024 Widowlution, All rights reserved.